Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Problem description

-Due to spatial and stochastic dependence, the solution $u$ in \BRrefeq{basic_eq} is first discretised in a spatial domain, i.e.~we search for the solution in a finite subspace $\U_\h\subset \U$.
-After rewriting the problem in \BRrefeq{basic_eq} in a variational form, the spatial discretisation $\uh(\omega)\in \U_\h$---$\h$ being the discretization parameter---can take the finite element form on a sufficiently fine spatial grid $\mathcal{T}_h$ \footnote{Other types of discretization techniques can be considered as well}.
+Due to spatial and stochastic dependence, the solution $\uu \equiv\uu(x,\omega)$ in \BRrefeq{basic_eq} is first discretized in a spatial domain, i.e.,~we search for the solution in a finite subspace $\U_\h\subset \U$.
+After rewriting the problem in \BRrefeq{basic_eq} in a variational form, the spatial discretization $\uh(x, \omega)\in \U_\h$---$\h$ being the discretization parameter---can take the finite element form on a sufficiently fine spatial \rvsb{mesh} $\mathcal{T}_h$ \footnote{Other types of discretization techniques can be considered as well} \cite{zienkiewicz_finite_2013}.
 The expectation functional in \BRrefeq{math_Exp} then rewrites to: